How to Change Your Social Security to Direct Deposit

-- It's more convenient.
-You don't have to go anywhere!
+- It’s more convenient.
+You don’t have to go anywhere or wait in line for your benefits.
 The funds appear in your account all on their own.

 - It’s faster.
 Electronic transfers can happen in a matter of days or even hours in some cases.
 That’s a lot faster than waiting for a check in the mail and trekking to the bank to make a deposit.